 workspace in the left side pane¶

-Create & Library¶
+3. Create a new Library¶

 Drop JAR here¶